 There is a donation (dana) box at meditations and talks.
-Donations are used to pay for: Pattago Bhikkhu’s fuel to drive from his home temple in Portland to Buddhangkura in Olympia, postage for the books, meditation supplies such as cushions, and to help the temple with expenses such as heat.
+Donations are used to pay for: Pattago Bhikkhu’s fuel to drive from his home temple in Portland to Buddhangkura in Olympia (or for assistance with transportation expenses for other visiting monks), postage for the books, meditation supplies such as cushions, and to help the temple with expenses such as heat.

 Dana is the Pali word for giving from the heart.
 Generosity is one of the Ten Perfections that lead to Enlightenment, and it is contained in the suttas, that is, the Buddha’s teachings.
 In the centuries after the Buddha’s death, people wondered how, through his lifetimes, he’d progressed to the point of being only one lifetime away from Buddhahood.
 They came to believe that he’d incorporated the Ten Perfections into his daily life.

 Dana benefits the giver more than the receiver.
 If you give with a warm feeling in your heart, rather than only out of duty, you’ll receive the benefit.